 Mentor: Regine Choe (Biomedical Engineering)

-Achieving effective revascularization is critical for successful healing of bone grafts or fractures.
 Diffuse optical imaging can quantify hemodynamic parameters of deep-tissue in vivo samples non-invasively, enabling longitudinal monitoring of the bone graft vascularization process.
-The project will focus on developing and validating diffuse optical imaging methods for in vivo preclinical and clinical experiments.
+The project will focus on developing and validating diffuse optical imaging methods.
 At the end of the 10-week research experience, students should be able to (a) perform 3D image reconstruction based on diffuse optical measurements, and (b) develop image processing methods to compare diffuse optical images and clinical images obtained using micro-CT, MRI, and ultrasound.